jcharbneau/buffet_indicator/api/README.md

 ### Prerequisites
 When running via Docker, there should be no installations necessary.

-If running from a shell, the following steps may prove useful
+To run locally without Docker, the following steps may prove useful
 ```shell
 python -m venv .venv
 source .venv/bin/activate
 pip install -r requirements.txt
 ```

 ### Usage